zuozhenggh/learning-library/developer-library/converged-db-on-premises/nodejs/nodejs.md

 ## Introduction

-This lab walks you through the steps to start the Docker as well as Node.js Retail application .
+This lab walks you through the steps to start the Docker as well as Node.js Retail application.
 You can connect to an Node.js running in a Docker container on an Oracle Cloud Compute instance.
 You can connect the Oracle Database instance using any client you wish.
-In this lab, you'll connect using Oracle SQLDeveloper
+In this lab, you'll connect using Oracle SQLDeveloper.

 ### Lab Prerequisites